Genus-zero and genus-one string amplitudes and special multiple zeta values: The Virasoro function and special multiple zeta values

 \subsection{The Taylor expansion of $V^{({\rm cl})}$}

-The function defined by~(\ref{AA}) has the following properties: \begin{itemize} \item $\,V^{({\rm cl})}(s,t,u)\,$ is symmetric in $s$, $t$ and $u$\,; \item $\,V^{({\rm cl})}(s,t,u)=1\,$ if $\,stu=0\,$; \item $\,V^{({\rm cl})}(s+1,t-1,u)=\dfrac{s(s+1)}{t(t-1)}\,V^{({\rm cl})}(s,t,u)\,$; \item $\,V^{({\rm cl})}(s,t,u)V(-s,-t,-u)=1\,$; \item $\,V^{({\rm cl})}(s,t,u)\,$ has simple poles along the lines $\,s=-n$, $t=-n$, $u=-n\,$ with $n\in\N$, simple zeros along the lines $\,s=n$, $t=n$, $u=n\,$ with $n\in\N$, and no other zeros or poles. \end{itemize} All of these properties follow immediately from the definition.
+The function defined by~(\ref{AA}) has the following properties: \begin{itemize} \item $\,V^{({\rm cl})}(s,t,u)\,$ is symmetric in $s$, $t$ and $u$\,; \item $\,V^{({\rm cl})}(s,t,u)=1\,$ if $\,stu=0\,$; \item $\,V^{({\rm cl})}(s+1,t-1,u)=\dfrac{s(s+1)}{t(t-1)}\,V^{({\rm cl})}(s,t,u)\,$; \item $\,V^{({\rm cl})}(s,t,u)V^{({\rm cl})}(-s,-t,-u)=1\,$; \item $\,V^{({\rm cl})}(s,t,u)\,$ has simple poles along the lines $\,s=-n$, $t=-n$, $u=-n\,$ with $n\in\N$, simple zeros along the lines $\,s=n$, $t=n$, $u=n\,$ with $n\in\N$, and no other zeros or poles. \end{itemize} All of these properties follow immediately from the definition.
 (For the second, note that if, for instance, $u=0$, then $1+u=1-u$ and $1\pm s=1\mp t$.)
 The first one implies that $V^{({\rm cl})}(s,t,u)$ can be written as a function $\Vt^{({\rm cl})}(S,T)$ of the new variables

+with the standard notation $\sigma_i$ for the $i$-th elementary symmetric polynomial, here with $\sigma_1=0$.
 This new function $\Vt^{({\rm cl})}$ then has poles and zeros along the lines $T=-nS+n^3$ and $T=nS-n^3$, respectively, where again~$n$ runs over~$\N$.
 The Taylor expansion of its logarithm at the origin is described by the following proposition, in which~$\z(s)$ denotes the Riemann zeta function. \begin{prop} For $S,\,T\in\C$ with $|S|+|T|<1$ one has

 \end{prop} \begin{proof} From the Weierstrass product expression of $\Gamma$ we can write $V^{({\rm cl})}(s,t,u)$ as an absolutely convergent\footnote{This is true because $s+t+u=0$.} infinite product: